tedconf/symfony-doc-unofficial/reference/en/04-Settings.markdown

 >You can override the default unavailable template by adding a
 >`config/unavailable.php` file to your project or application.

-### ~`check_symfony_version`~

-*Default*: `off`

-The `check_symfony_version` enables or disables checking of the current symfony version upon every request.
-If enabled, symfony will clear the cache automatically when the framework is upgraded.

-It is highly recommended to not set this to `on` as it adds a small overhead, and because it is simple to just clear the cache when you deploy a new version of your project.
-This setting is only useful if several projects share the same symfony code, which is not recommended.

 ### ~`web_debug_web_dir`~

 *Default*: `/sf/sf_web_debug`

 The `web_debug_web_dir` sets the web path to the web debug toolbar assets (images, stylesheets, and JavaScript files).

-### ~`strip_comments`~

-*Default*: `on`

-The `strip_comments` determines if symfony should strip the comments when compiling core classes.
-This setting is only used if the application `debug` setting is set to `off`.

-If you have blank pages in the production environment only, try to set this setting to `off`.

-### ~`max_forwards`~

-*Default*: `5`

-The `max_forwards` setting sets the maximum number of internal forwards allowed before symfony throws an exception.
-This is to avoid infinite loops.